 I have some bad news.
 We aren’t going back to the way things used to be.
 Travel, shopping, dining out will be forever impacted by this pandemic.
 And, if you are anything like me, you hate change.
-But change is the only constant we will be seeing over the next 6-12 months, so the least I can do is offer some insights into what Buyer/Suppliers might experience in the Retail landscape.
+But change is the only constant we will be seeing over the next 6-12 months, so the least I can do is offer some insights into what Buyer/Suppliers might experience in the Retail landscape with such new tools and methods including wholesale apps, digital catalogs and supplier management systems.

 Like it or not, you have been trapped in a time capsule.
 When your stores reopen, it will look and feel like March 15th 2020, when in reality, it will be several months later.
 The Denim Jeans and ¾ Sleeve shirts will feel as out of place as Marty McFly in Back to the Future.
 What you need right now is Crops, Shorts, Tanks and Tee’s but, depending on your Suppliers, there may be none to be found.
 Oh, and you still need to clear through all those lightweight sweaters, Long Sleeve Tops, and leftover Coats!
 So, what’s a girl (or guy) to do?